Want to Pay Off Debt? 45 Honest Ways to Make Extra Money Online

 Just download the app and start scanning the barcodes on your media to get immediate quotes.
 It’s completely free to use, there are no listing or seller fees, payment is super fast and there is even free shipping.

-If you’ve got a keen eye for grammar and formatting, freelance proofreading could be your next great gig — one that pays about $17 an hour.
+If you’ve got a keen eye for grammar and formatting, freelance proofreading could be your next great gig for making money online — one that pays about $17 an hour.

 The average rate per page for proofreading is 35 cents, so your earnings depend on how efficiently you work.
 It’s not a great moneymaker for procrastinators!

 Don’t mind seeing advertisements every time you pick up your phone?
-Install Slidejoy on your Android phone and you can earn a few extra bucks every month — up to $60 per year!
+Install Slidejoy on your Android phone and you can earn money every month — up to $60 per year!

 This app is only available to U.S.-based Android users.
 When it’s time to get paid, you can choose to receive cash or gift cards to retailers like CVS, Target, Sephora and more.

 13. Sign Up for a New Bank Account